Kona, Hawaii - Spanish Goats, Hawaiian Ibex, Mouflon/feral sheep, Polynesian Boar

 The goats and the sheep have been on the island since the 1700s, when they were introduced to provide a ready source of meat.

-We went to Hawaii in April and stayed at the Outrigger Hotel Resort in Kailua-Kona at Keauhou Bay.
+We went to Hawaii in April and stayed In Kona.
 It was a 45-minute drive (no traffic on the roads early in the morning) from the hotel to Waimea.
-Patrick Fisher, of Parker Ranch, was our guide.
+Patrick Fisher was our guide.

-On Parker Ranch, with 150,000 acres, there is a lot of ground to cover and many different habitat types.
-The ranch starts at sea level and runs to 7,500 feet up the slopes of Mauna Kea, the highest mountain in Hawaii.
+There is a lot of ground to cover and many different habitat types.
+The hunts start at sea level and run to 7,500 feet up the slopes of Mauna Kea, the highest mountain in Hawaii.
 At lower elevation, the ground sees less than 12 inches of rain a year.
 As you climb higher, the yellow grass goes verdant green, where the ocean winds bring 60 inches of precipitation and more.

-When Parker Ranch sold off some of their land last year, the sheep hunting went with it.
-There are a few sheep on the remaining Parker Ranch holdings, but Fisher also leases hunting rights on another ranch on the island.
-Fisher reports that there are close to 1500 sheep on the new 24,000-acre property.
+Fisher reports there are close to 1500 sheep on one of his properties.
 The terrain is rugged and elevation varies from 2,000 feet to 6,500 feet.
-Fisher will manage this ranch for its trophy potential.
 Hunters should expect to look at rams in the 28- to 34-inch range (as measured along the length of one horn).

 The guide will clean and cape the animal and can arrange to deliver the trophy to a taxidermist.
 A hunter can bring the meat home, frozen in a cooler, or donate it to the locals who like to marinate and smoke it.

-In addition to big game hunts, Parker Ranch offers bird hunting.
+In addition to big game hunts, bird hunting is available.
 The season for upland birds runs from October through February.
-The Ranch has a kennel of first-class pointing dogs.
-A half-day guided hunt costs $375.

 ESSENTIAL INFORMATION for Hunting Hawaii

-A Hawaiian hunting license costs $105 for nonresidents.
+A Hawaiian hunting license costs $95 for nonresidents.
 To purchase a hunting license, nonresidents must have a Hunter Education Letter of Exemption from the Hawaii Department of Land and Natural Resources.
 A hunting license from your home state is not sufficient proof that you have completed a hunter safety program.
-Note: As this report was going to press, the Hawaii legislature passed a bill that may allow nonresidents, while hunting with a guide on private land, to buy a one-week license without a hunter safety certificate.
-As of this writing, it awaits the governor's signature.

 State of Hawaii Department of Land and Natural Resources